 Is Python good for backtesting?

-Yes, Python is great for backtesting.
+Yes, backtesting in Python is great.
 Despite the criticisms about its speed, Python is set to remain the programming language of choice for backtesting investment strategies.
 For a long time now, it has been the world’s most popular systematic trading language and will likely remain so.

 One thing that makes Python stand out is its easy-to-read language and the ability to analyze complex financial data, supporting the validation and implementation phases of modeling, and implementation for live use.
 Together with the associated libraries of Pandas and scikit-learn, provides a platform that can be used to model any strategy.